kingcreoo/shoot-the-enemy/README.md

 # Shoot the Enemy!

-A low‑poly, tactical war‑sim built on Roblox with performance in mind.

-## Concept

-Shoot the Enemy! drops the player onto a stylised straight‑line battlefield where they command a squad of soldiers against waves of AI foes.
-The focus is snappy gun‑play, cartoony explosions, and smooth performance across devices.
-Desktop users can toggle a high‑detail mode with beefier models and effects, while mobile players benefit from aggressive optimisation.
+Shoot the Enemy! drops the player onto a low poly, stylised straight‑line battlefield where they command a squad of soldiers against waves of generated foes.
+The focus is simple, soothing gameplay that anybody could play!
+The basic mechanics of the game should be kept simple: shoot the enmies coming at you, upgrade(or downgrade!) your team when obstactles/rewards come your way.
+Levels should be easy and short (2-3 minutes).

+Though the base of the game is to be kept entirely simple and soothing, that does not mean we will cheap out on various additions to the game.
+The player spawns inside of a lobby where they can pick between different worlds to play levels inside of.
+Each world will have it's own themes or specific challenges.
+The player can choose a cosmetic skin for their team when joining a level.
+Players can also choose an operator, a centralized larger soldier on their team, that has a special ability or trait that could apply to the whole team.
+At the end of a level a 'boss' spawns.
+Two styles of multiplayer: 1) Arena mode where 6-8 players see who can last the longest 2) Duel mode where two players see who performs the best.

 ## Core gameplay loop

-- Players choose a level from various universes
+- Players choose a level from various worlds
-- Control your squad as endless waves and enemies approach you
+- Control your squad from left to right as endless waves and enemies approach you
-- Collect rewards and upgrade your team over time
+- Collect rewards and upgrade your team over time inside a level

-## Feature Highlights

-Procedural Levels – Offensive & defensive templates picked at runtime by LevelSelector and orchestrated by LevelController.
+## Core tools / build direction

-Modular Architecture – Clean Luau modules, single‑responsibility, hot‑reload friendly with Rojo + VS Code.
+- Modular Architecture – Clean Luau modules, single‑responsibility.

-Performance Tooling – Built‑in profiler overlay, tween pooling, connection throttling, and memory‑leak guards ensure a stable 60 FPS target.
+- Using ROJO / VSCODE to stray away from ROBLOX STUDIO

 ## Art Direction

 The game adopts a low‑poly minimalist aesthetic that is easy on performance and instantly readable, yet unafraid to drop a more intricate build when it adds wow‑factor.
 Simple shapes, bold colours, and clean silhouettes keep the action clear and satisfying.

-## Code Style & Conventions

-4‑space indent, no tabs.

-Prefer task.spawn over coroutine.wrap.

-Avoid wait(); use task.wait() with explicit delta for deterministic timing.

-Modules never mutate globals—dependencies are injected through constructors.

-## Roadmap

-✅ Completed

-Level Selector 🎯

-🛠️ In Progress

-Core Gameplay Loop

-✅ Enemy spawning & animations

-✅ Bullet system

-✅ Bullet & explosion pooling

-✅ Team controls & basics

-⏳ Ending with rewards

-⏳ Security checking

-🔜 To Do

-⚔️ Flesh out additional enemy types

-👩‍✈️ Operators (hero units)

-🛡️ In‑level upgrades, boosts & obstacles